rajatjoshii/ngrx/README.md

 npm start
 ```

-## This project has a Add to Cart implementation done via state management ngrx.
+## This project has an Add to Cart implementation done via state management ngrx.

 A localStorageSyncReducer has also been added to the cart part of the store so that even on page refresh, browser close the value in the cart will
 persist.